RISC-KC/basic_rv32s/README.md

 ### fpga/

 Vivado project files for FPGA synthesis and implementation.
 Contains such as `.xpr` `.xdc` files to import the whole project easily.
+Also, the project file includes clean RTL code without annotations.

 ---